Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24: Dual Pairs in s

+Let $V$ be a \strat{} \voa{}, $L$ its associated lattice, $W$ its Heisenberg commutant and consider the decomposition of $V$ as simple-current extension of $W\otimes V_L$ given in \autoref{prop:asslatdecomp}.
 For now, also assume that $W$ satisfies the positivity condition.
-Then also $V$ satisfies the positivity condition as an extension of $W\otimes V_L$ (see, e.g., Lemma~5.2 in \cite{ELMS21}).
-In other words, both $W$ and $V$ are nice.
-Then, noting that $W_1=\{0\}$ and that also $V_L$ satisfies the positivity condition, the weight-$1$ Lie algebra of $V$ is given by
+Then also $V$ satisfies the positivity condition as an extension of $W\otimes V_L$ (see, e.g., Lemma~5.2 in \cite{ELMS21}), and both $W$ and~$V$ are nice (and their representation categories hence both even).
+Then, recalling that $W_1=\{0\}$ and that also $V_L$ satisfies the positivity condition, the weight-$1$ Lie algebra of $V$ is given by

 where